melanieganz/UnbalancedCV/README.md

 where $N_{pos}$ and $N_{neg}$ are the number of positive and negative samples, respectively (see [Le Dell et al., 2015](#references)).

-## References
-- Le Dell, E., Petersen, M., & van der Laan, M.(2015).
-"Computationally efficient confidence intervals for cross-validated area under the ROC curve estimates." *Electronic Journal of Statistics*, 9(1), 1583–1607. [https://doi.org/10.1214/15-EJS1035](https://doi.org/10.1214/15-EJS1035)

-- "Cross-validation: what does it estimate and how well does it do it?", Bates, Hastie and Tibshirani 2022 - [arxiv](https://arxiv.org/pdf/2104.00673)

-- "Assessing and tuning brain decoders: Cross-validation, caveats, and guidelines" [link](https://www.sciencedirect.com/science/article/abs/pii/S105381191630595X?casa_token=MZ9ERMMPX-oAAAAA:Qe-o-9LdL3uLNcK90To0nChJ85KEzJX9gvCnFygK4kh5h4ETdXoHXNp-i_WfM44VoAWNK_IEyvzn)

-## Methods
+## Code Examples

 We will simulate different cases of unbalanced data in a very simple classification setting, e.g. just using a single feature and then adding more complicated settings.

-## Code Examples

 In the notebooks we show an example of how the two approaches differ in practice.